janetzhong/Edge-State-Topology/README.md

 This creates a `phase_diag_figures/` folder inside the same results directory.

+## Extra

+- `edgestate_topology_symbolic.nb`: We also include a starter Mathematica notebook for symbolic formulas and figures.

 ## Citation

 If you use this code or build on this work, please consider citing us: